Claude Code Plugins

 4. Always use fully qualified names in scratch.u

-5. NEVER create multiple scratch files, its too confusing
+5. Never create multiple scratch files

 Workflow